-We field primary research in structured waves with samples stratified by region, size, channel, and product family.
-Institutional datasets are ingested through public APIs or licensed feeds, with dates and licenses logged.
-Ecosystem signals from B2B marketplaces, distributor portals, AIS lanes, and tender boards are captured under applicable terms of service.
-Company masters and product masters are maintained throughout.
-Deterministic keys are applied, and fuzzy matches are adjudicated by analysts.
+Ecosystem signals from B2B marketplaces, distributor portals, and tender boards are captured under applicable terms of service.
+Company masters and product masters are maintained throughout the process.
+Where records need to be linked, deterministic keys are applied first.
+Fuzzy matches that remain are reviewed and adjudicated by analysts.

 | Domain | Primary signals | Institutional / ecosystem | Cadence |